ahmadajmi/CSS-Grid-Layout/README.md

 Since many of us have used Flexbox before, one question would come to mind to say: When can I user Flexbox and when can I use the Grid Module?

-There are a pretty good answers I read about the difference, one from [Tab Atkins], and the other one from [Rachel Andrew], which I find pretty useful.
+Theres are a pretty good answers I read about the difference, one from [Tab Atkins], and the other one from [Rachel Andrew], which I find pretty useful.

 > Flexbox is appropriate for many layouts, and a lot of "page component" elements, as most of them are fundamentally linear.
 Grid is